Victoria Azarenka career statistics

 This is a list of the main career statistics of Belarusian professional tennis player Victoria Azarenka.
-To date, she has won 33 WTA Tour level tournaments (21 in singles, nine in doubles and three in mixed doubles).
-Her most major titles are two Grand Slam singles titles (back-to-back Australian Open in 2012 and 2013).
-From the same tier, she also has four finals in doubles as well as two mixed doubles (2007 US Open and 2008 French Open).
+To date, she has won 34 WTA Tour level tournaments (21 in singles, ten in doubles and three in mixed doubles).
+She has won two Grand Slam singles titles (back-to-back Australian Open in 2012 and 2013).
+Azarenka has also won two majors in mixed doubles (the 2007 US Open and 2008 French Open) and has reached four finals in women's doubles.
 Qualified a couple of times at the year-end WTA Finals, she reached one final in 2011 when she lost to Petra Kvitová.

 She is also successful at the WTA 1000 tournaments, winning 10 in singles (six as Mandatory and four as non-Mandatory).
 In doubles, she won four (two Mandatory and two non-Mandatory).
 In 2016, in singles she achieved Sunshine Double after winning Indian Wells and Miami Open in the same year.
 Among other achievements, she was also successful at the national tournaments, playing for Belarus.
 At the 2012 Summer Olympics in London, she is the bronze medalist in women's singles and gold medalist in mixed doubles with Max Mirnyi.